keyboardmedicNL/Assetto-corsa-discord-leaderboard/readme.md

-    "onlyleaderboards":"wether or not to show the full server info or leadeboards only, set to "true" or "false" " "show_input": "shows input method used by the driver, "true" or "false"", "verbose": "set script output to verbose for debugging "true" or "false"" }
+    "onlyleaderboards":"wether or not to show the full server info or leadeboards only, set to "true" or "false" " "show_input": "shows input method used by the driver, "true" or "false"", "verbose": "set script output to verbose for debugging "true" or "false"" "log_to_file": "logs all output to a file for debugging "true" or "false" WARNING does not limit filesize yet" }
 ```
 5. save the file and run the script: